This page is from APP, the official source of professional practice for policing.

 Assessing risk levels and taking action

 The missing persons process chart and risk table can assist officers to assess the risk level and appropriate actions that should be assigned to each case.
+This is a framework to assist practitioners in making operational decisions.
+Each case requires individual assessment and decision-making.

 These resources have been developed based on professional expertise and practitioner experience and are available using the following links.